- James Dixon (PAC, Psychological Sciences)

-The program in Quantitative Research Methods is a graduate certificate program administered by faculty in the Departments of Psychology, Sociology, and Educational Psychology but drawing students from many other departments and schools.
+The program in Quantitative Research Methods is a graduate certificate program administered by faculty in the Departments of Psychological Sciences, Sociology, and Educational Psychology but drawing students from many other departments and schools.
 The general structure and policies of this program follow the guidelines for graduate certificate programs specified in the University of Connecticut Graduate Catalogue.
-Enrollment in the program is open to University of Connecticut graduate students in any of the six graduate division programs in Psychology, and to UConn graduate students from other Departments outside Psychology.
 The program’s mission is to provide students with a thorough background in quantitative research methods in the psychological sciences that extends the basic research methods training required by their respective graduate programs.
 Participants who are officially admitted to the program, successfully complete the program requirements, and submit a completed and approved Plan of Study to the Graduate School will receive a certificate in Quantitative Research Methods from the Graduate School of the University of Connecticut.

 The program requirements are as follows:

 - Prerequisite courses.
 Prerequisites for participation in the program are completion of PSYC 5104 and 5105 Foundations of Research in the Psychological Sciences I and II, or equivalent courses.
-Students who wish to substitute equivalent coursework for these two courses with other graduate level introductory statistics courses need to submit a petition to the Director of the QRM program (see above).
-The petition should include a syllabus of the equivalent course and other documentation if available (e.g., exam examples), to support the petition and facilitate the decision making by the Committee.
+Students who wish to substitute equivalent coursework for these two courses with other graduate level introductory statistics courses need to submit a petition to the Director of the QRM program.
+The petition should include a syllabus of the equivalent course and other documentation if available (e.g. exam examples) to support the petition and facilitate the decision making by the Committee.

-- Credits.
-Participants in the program complete 12 credits of graduate coursework in quantitative methods.
-Nine credits are selected from a list of program courses (Table 1) and 3 credits are obtained by completing PSYC 6136 (see below).
-Students who wish to petition for a course that is not listed may do so by submitting a petition with sufficient documentation of the content of the course to the QRM Director (syllabus, exam examples).
+- 12 Credits.
+Participants in the program complete 12 credits of graduate coursework in quantitative methods selected from a list of program courses (below).
+Students who wish to petition for a course that is not listed may do so by contacting the QRM Director with documentation of the course content (e.g. syllabus, exam examples).
 Such courses cannot be from other institutions.
 Additionally, the Graduate School requires certificate students to earn at least a B (3.00) in all coursework.

 - Plan of Study.
 Students interested in the program should design an individualized plan of study, in consultation with their major advisor, which serves their research needs, interests, and career goals.
-Students may also wish to consult with one or more members of the Executive Committee of the program (listed on the Psychology Department’s web site) about the courses they plan to take and their expected date of completion of PSYC 6136.
-The QRM Plan of Study form can be downloaded here.
+Students may also wish to consult with one or more members of the QRM Executive Committee (above) about the courses they plan to take and their expected date of completion.
+The Plan of Study form can be downloaded here.

 - Completion of program.
-A final Plan of Study form that lists completed courses and is signed by the Program Director, along with a fully signed Research Paper Approval form, MUST be submitted to the administrative coordinator of the QRM Program (email@example.com) prior to graduation.
-Graduate certificate students must also apply for graduation online through their Student Administration System account.
-The coordinator will forward the Plan of Study to the Graduate School and once the paperwork is processed, the graduate school will issue the certificate.
+The final Plan of Study form should be signed by the Program Director and is then submitted to the Graduate School (by emailing it to firstname.lastname@example.org).
+Once the paperwork is processed, the graduate school will issue the certificate.
 Please bear in mind that students cannot apply for certificate completion after graduating from their master’s or PhD program unless they want to continue paying student fees.
 Thus, it is important to complete the paperwork in the semester you are graduating.
 In addition, the Graduate School issues deadlines each semester for submitting Plans of Study.

-Students interested in the QRM Certificate Program should contact the Graduate Program Coordinator (firstname.lastname@example.org), to ensure that appropriate forms and records are initiated early in the graduate career.
+Students interested in the QRM Certificate Program should contact the Graduate Program Coordinator (email@example.com), to ensure that appropriate forms and records are initiated early in their graduate careers.

 |PSYC 5332||Research Design and Test Construction||Milan|